A journaling interface for vulpea that integrates seamlessly with vulpea-ui sidebar.

 (global-set-key (kbd "C-c j") #'vulpea-journal)Press C-c j to open today’s journal.
 The sidebar will show journal-specific widgets.

 Journal notes are regular vulpea notes identified by a tag (default: "journal").
-Each note has:
+Depending on the template granularity:

 When you call vulpea-journal, it: